Frequently Asked Questions

 - Why is my favourite film missing (or have a weird poster)?

 We currently import our film data from a collection of sources, our main ones being themoviedb.org, Wikipedia, and Freebase.
 Pulling in data from diverse sources is causing a few headaches and the occasional film gets missed.
-Please let us know via email at email@example.com with the film we're missing, and any links to it on Wikipedia or IMDB that will help us track down its details.
+Please let us know via email at email@example.com with the film we're missing, and any links to it on The Movie DB, Wikipedia or IMDB that will help us track down its details.
+The Movie DB links are our preferences where possible.

 - So who's behind this?